HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 in the feedback message.

-Test Case: customer edit 0 --name Gabriel
+Test Case: customer edit 0 --name Gabriel.

 Expected: No Customer details are updated.
 An error indicating invalid command format is shown